Login to Complete an Application or to Access Judging Panel

 PLEASE NOTE: At no time is the name of a designer, design firm, lighting manufacturer or specific brand admissible.
 Any reference or endorsement of a commercial product is not allowed.
 Submittals with this information will be dismissed.

-TIP – it’s beneficial to address criteria from the specified category award score sheet.
-For example, under ‘complexity’ address Energy and Budget if this was a significant challenge or accomplishment.
-Commenting on these and other factors can help you present a compelling project.
+TIP – It’s beneficial to address criteria from the specified category award score sheet.
+For example, if Energy and Budget were a significant challenge or accomplishment, commenting on these and other factors can help you present a compelling project.

 C. Image Narratives

-Each image should include a 25 word narrative that explains that particular image.
-This narrative is in addition to the introductory summary for each project in ‘a,' above.
+Each image can be described in a 25-word narrative that explains that particular image.
+This narrative is in addition to the introductory summary for each project in "A," above.

 D. OPTIONAL: Video Submission

 Video submission must NOT contain any narrative (written, spoken or music).
 Total video length allowed is a maximum of one (1) minute.
-Video must be a mov, m4v or mp4 format.
+Video must be a MOV, m4v or mp4 format.
 Still images as a slide show are not accepted as a video and will be disqualified.
+You may describe the video in up to 25 words in the video narrative.

-All entry materials, including photos and narratives, will become the property of LD+A, the magazine of the IES.
+All entry materials, including photos and narratives, can be used without restriction by LD+A, the magazine of the IES.
 LD+A will have reproduction privileges of photographs and scripts without charge to the Society.
 IES may use the projects submitted to promote the Society’s programs and services.
+Any projects receiving an Illumination Award for Lighting Control Innovation will also be featured on the Lighting Controls Association website.
+All contents of the application will be featured.